-Staff should use oral feedback to support a pupil's learning and development.
-Where appropriate, work will be marked.
+Staff should use oral feedback to support a pupil's learning and development during the lesson.
+Written feedback will be given.
 When a task is set on Firefly and work submitted, it will be marked and returned to the pupil digitally.